M66B/FairEmail/docs/FAQ-sv-rSE.md

 Please [see here](https://github.com/M66B/FairEmail/blob/master/README.md#user-content-downloads) for all download options.

-Om du har problem med F-Droid build, kontrollera om det finns en nyare GitHub-version först.
+If you have a problem with the F-Droid build, please check if there is a newer GitHub version first.

 <br />